surh/grins/detection/README.md

 In brief, we use nextlow labels to indicate to each process which dependencies it needs and where to find them.
-So if some dependencies are not readily available your nextflow configuration must include something like:
+So if some dependencies are not readily available, your nextflow configuration must include something like:

 ```nextflow
 process{